franklbt/DnsQuery/README.md

 By letting RPi be accessible from the web, it can become a private dns available for all devices while on the go (laptop, android phone...).

-Need 443 and 853 ports to be free.
+Need 443 and 853 ports to be free on Raspberry Pi (RPi).

 ## Dependencies

 - .NET 9 SDK: [Download](https://dotnet.microsoft.com/fr-fr/download/dotnet/9.0)
-- A base Pi-Hole DNS Server
+- A RPi Pi-Hole DNS Server

 ## Build